 And what a time it is.
 If you haven’t heard, voice user interfaces are wiping out everything that came before them and becoming the new, improved home screen.
-These home screens are not like we currently know them, but rather invisible, ambient, and made up of a plethora of voice habits and commands that can trigger everything from your car to your cooker.
+These home screens are not like we currently know them, but are rather invisible, ambient, and made up of a plethora of voice habits and commands that trigger everything from your car to your cooker.

 Improve your customers’ daily life

 It’s one of the first questions you should ask for any new product: how is it going to improve the customers’ life?
 But with voice, a paradigm-shifting medium that effectively gives everyone their own digital assistant, things are a little bit different.

 First, if voice is going to be the next big interface, it doesn’t matter so much how you apply it in your business, just as long as you do.
 Second, it’s important to know that no matter how much value you provide, it will be lost if it’s delivered in a way that’s overbearing or intrusive.
 Voice has the same potential to be as disruptive as it has to be beneficial.